 If you are following a WFPB diet (whole food plant-based diet) or transitioning to a plant-based lifestyle you may find that not everyone in your family is on board with your decision.

 As you educate yourself you likely want to raise plant-based kids, but get resistance at every turn.
-If you’re living in a house divided by eating preferences and want your kids to eat healthy, these 5 tips will help you implement a healthy lifestyle for yourself and your family without making you go crazy in the process.
+If you’re living in a house divided by eating preferences and want your kids to eat healthily, these 5 tips will help you implement a healthy lifestyle for yourself and your family without making you go crazy in the process.

 It’s no secret in my world that my husband and I are VERY different!
 He’s the outgoing, gregarious guy hanging out next to the deli tray.